No products available yet

 Height: 30cm -1m

 Culture: Can be grown in similar conditions to candelabra Primula.
 They will be happiest in bog garden conditions, pond edges or stream banks.
 They will also grow well in damp shady borders or in woodland settings. .
 They look wonderful en masse but a clump of four or six plants will be quite effective in a small area.
+Best sown early in the winter, they are cold germinators and will prefer a cold spell.

 Primula sieboldii is a native of eastern Siberia, Manchuria, Korea and Japan where it grows in light woodland and damp free-draining meadows.
 It has become known as the ‘Japanese Primrose’ probably because of its popularity there, where it has been bred and cultivated as a garden flower for many centuries.
 The Japanese call it Sakurasoh - the cherry blossom herb-because the flowers resemble cherry blossom and appear just as the blossom is falling.

 It has quite a different growing habit to the European primrose.
 Its creeping rootstock rapidly builds the plant into large clumps.
-The leaves are pale green, wrinkled and covered in short hairs and also deciduous, going dormant in the heat of summer and over winter to remerge quite late in the spring.
+The leaves are pale green, wrinkled and covered in short hairs and also deciduous, going dormant in the heat of summer and over winter to reemerge quite late in the spring.

 Flowers may be smooth and round as a penny, or fringed like extravagant lace, or of the most exquisite snowflake patterns.
 Most are in pastel shades of pink, white and pale blue.